 This medical doctor treats bone injuries, a common occurrence in the most prevalent personal injury case – a vehicle accident.
 The orthopedist can testify as to the severity of the injury and future anticipated medical needs the plaintiff may have.
 This testimony is often critical to the outcome of the trial.

 Everyone talks about recovering from a severe injury, but the reality is that some injuries are bad enough that the plaintiff will have to endure a lifetime of pain.
 The pain management specialist can testify about the long-term pain medication needs of the victim.

 Unfortunately, many vehicle collisions and other serious accidents are the result of the defendant using legal substances or illegal drugs.
 The toxicologist can provide testimony about how the drug use may have contributed to the occurrence of an accident.

 Benefit From Our Relationships With Trusted Tampa Expers

 At Catania & Catania, P.A., our experienced Tampa personal injury attorneys don’t just know the law.
 We also know the right expert witnesses to hire so that your case can be clearly presented to the jury.

 Since our founding in 1992, we’ve been working hard to cultivate relationships with leading specialists and professionals in the Tampa Bay area.
 When you turn to us for help, we put our network and resources to work for you.
-Call us to schedule a free consultation to learn more today.
+Call us today at (813) 222-8545 to schedule a free consultation or contact our Tampa, Florida law office to learn more.